JVital2013/vitality-goes/README.md

 Windows-hosted Vitality GOES runs slower than it does when hosted on Linux, and your datastore must be kept on an NTFS partition if you want weather information to load at all.
 It's a known issue in PHP that file operations are slower on Windows, [and they marked it as "not a bug"](https://bugs.php.net/bug.php?id=80695&edit=1).

-If you enable the secondary scripts, you may need more processing power than a low-end machine like a Raspberry Pi.
+If you enable the secondary scripts, you may need more processing power than a low-end machine (like a Raspberry Pi) can provide.
 You may need to offload video rendering tasks to another machine or upgrade your server to something beefier.
 I'm using a laptop laptop with a 4th generation Core i5 processor, and it has more than enough power to run goestools, Vitality GOES, and all secondary scripts.

 **The most important system requirement is the one that is most often overlooked:** you, the ground station administrator.
 It is expected that the ground station administrator has the ability to research, learn, and understand what computer software is actually doing.
-You don't need to be a Linux or Satellite expert, but you will need a working understanding of the linux filesystem, how to reconfigure conf files for goestools, and how to manipulate the Viitality GOES ini files to match your needs.
+You don't need to be a Linux or Satellite expert, but you will need a working understanding of filesystem structures and how to modify configuration file to meet your needs.
 Don't be afraid to reach out for help if you need it, but we appreciate it if you try to solve the problem yourself first.
 Support will be limited as this is a volunteer project.

 Once configured, any modern web browser can connect to Vitality GOES and view the data.
 Anyone with access to your server can view the data with ease!